-I am a PhD Candidate in American politics in the School of Government and Public Policy and Data Science Ambassador affiliated with Data Science Institute at the University of Arizona.
+I am a PhD Candidate in American politics in the School of Government and Public Policy at the University of Arizona.
 My research mainly focuses on political psychology, public opinion, race/ethnicity and politics, and political behavior within American politics contexts, particularly on affective polarization, partisanship, ideology, and authoritarian personality.
 Most often, I use experimental methods (in and outside the lab), surveys, text analysis, and other statistical tools.

 My work has been published or is forthcoming at the State Politics & Policy Quarterly and Politics and Life Sciences.